-Chelsea’s 10 youngest PL goalscorers – & how they subsequently fared
+Chelsea’s 10 youngest PL goalscorers – & how their careers progressed

-From John Terry to Callum Hudson-Odoi, Chelsea have developed some top-class talents over the years, but plenty of others have failed to make the grade at Stamford Bridge.
+From John Terry to Callum Hudson-Odoi and Reecae James, Chelsea have developed some top-class talents over the years – but plenty of others have failed to make the grade at Stamford Bridge.

-Chelsea were often criticised for failing to give young players a first-team opportunity prior to Frank Lampard’s appointment as manager, but a number of exciting starlets still made an impression on the senior side.
+Chelsea were long criticised for failing to give young players first-team opportunities prior to Frank Lampard and Thomas Tuchel’s managerial reigns, but a number of exciting starlets still made an impression on the senior side.

-We’ve listed the club’s youngest ever goalscorers in the Premier League to see what they’re up to now.
+We’ve listed the club’s youngest ever goalscorers in the Premier League and looked at what they’re up to now.